 Now create a preference score for each infant’s test trial by dividing the amount of time spent looking to the novel exemplar by the total amount of time looking to both exemplars.
 To analyze these proportions, transform them first with an empirical logit or arc-sin square-root to make them suitable for analysis with linear models.

 For a time-course analysis of infants’ looking behavior at test, separate data into small bins (e.g., between 10 and 100 ms), and calculate a preference score within each bin for each infant.
-Now conduct t-tests within each bin.

 Perform an analysis of the time-course data, testing whether infants’ pattern of looking throughout the test trial varies by condition.
 Note that multiple forms of analysis may answer this question, including a cluster-based permutation analysis20, as demonstrated here, and growth curve modeling.21